asz4817/IgBlastN-Sequence-Classification/README.md

   python3 splitFasta.py type_of_seq path data_file
 ```

-type_of_seq: The path to the CSV file containing the sequence classifications.
+type_of_seq: The path to the CSV file containing the sequence classifications.<br/>
-path: The working directory path.
+path: The working directory path.<br/>
 data_file: The relative file path to the specific fasta file (from the path var).

 This code will return two fasta files, one with only human sequences, and one with only mouse sequences.